How teachers apply for the Peace in the Pacific study tour

 - participate in media events

-- maintain a travel journal throughout the study tour, which will be referenced in the preparation and promotion of future study tours.
+- keep a travel journal throughout the study tour, which will be referenced in the preparation and promotion of future study tours

 How to apply